Skiing in Lech

-Sharing its ski area with the small villages of Zürs and Warth-Schröcken, there are 340km of marked slopes with 88 lifts and cable cars.
+Sharing its ski area with the small villages of Zürs and Warth Schröcken, there are 340km of marked slopes with 88 lifts and cable cars.
 The wide, open slopes are best suited to intermediates.
+Lech caps the number of ski passes sold per day, meaning you can be sure of peaceful, spacious slopes.

 Dining in Lech